JimLynchCodes/Triplex-Testing-Guidebook/README.md

 ---
 <div name="history"></div>
 ### History of The Testing Triforce
 The Testing Triforce phrase was coined by Jim Lynch.
 While working as an angularJS developer he was doing standard unit testing along with some Protractor tests.
 Jim then read a book on BDD (Behavior Driven Development) and fell in love with the gherkin syntax and the way is was connected to step definitions.
 It was unclear how exactly to fit this into an Angular, SPA, or general JavaScript project in a way that gelled nicely with the other types of automated tests.
+After intensely studying these types of testing and using the, on various real-world projects he finally [built of time] found a way of developing software that works well and incorporated the three types of automated tests.
+This document attempts to formalize this philosphy that is now known as The Testing Triforce.

 <div name="Purpose of The Testing Triforce"></div>
 ### Purpose of The Testing Triforce

 The testing triforce is meant to prescribe a way for writing three types of automated tests: acceptance tests, e2e tests, and unit tests, but even more than that it builds on the test-first theories of TDD.
 Thus, the testing triforce becomes a tao, or way of developing software where the result is truly transparent, agile, and well-done.
+This guide provides a set of instructions for developing with The Triforce Testing mindset, but it is up to you to find the tao on your own.

 <div name="It's Not Specific Angular"></div>
 ### It's Not Specific Angular
 It should be noted that the Testing Triforce is not something that is dependant on the Angular library.
 It can be applied to really any project made from html, css, and javascript which can be tested with Protractor and JavaScript unit testing framework like Jasmine or Chai-Mocha.
-It can even be applied to other front-end platforms like .NET, Ios, Android, Java, Ruby, C++, etc. although you will need the equivalent tooling for that platform.
+It can even be applied to other front-end platforms like .NET, Ios, Android, Java, Ruby, C++, etc. although you will need different tooling for that platform than what is discussed here.

 <div name="The Triforce"></div>
 ## The Triforce